-After selecting the speakers in the train set that are closest to each of the test speakers, our next step is to leverage data from these train set speakers to either personalize or adapt the emotion prediction models for valence.
-We propose and evaluate three alternative methods, referred to as unique speaker, oversampling, and weighting approaches.
-The first two approaches rely on adapting a model.
-We built a regression model using the train set to predict valence.
+valence.
 The weights of the pre-trained models are frozen with the exception of the last layer, which are fine-tuned using the adaptation data.
 The last approach requires training the network from scratch.
 Unique speaker approach: Each speaker in the test set generates a list with its N closest speakers in the train set.
 Since some speakers in the train set may be close to more than one speaker, the total number of selected speakers after combining the lists from the 50 speakers in the test set is less or equal to $N \times 50$.
 The unique speaker approach considers all the data from these speakers in the train set.
-We create the adaptation set by sampling from the data from these speakers without replacement.
-Therefore, each speech segment can be considered only once in the adaptation set.
+Each speech segment can be considered only once in the adaptation set.
+The order in which we consider the target speakers does not affect the final selection of the data, since the algorithm selects for each speaker in the test set her/his closest speakers from the entire set of speakers in the train set.
 Figure 3(b) illustrates the process for the case when we have only 2 speakers in the test set.
 In the example, speakers 2, 7 and 120 in the train set are found to be close to both test speakers, hence, we consider them only once when forming the adaptation set.
 We implement a balance sampling criterion that aims to select approximately the same amount of data for each speakers.
-For example, for an adaptation set of 200s, if we have 7 unique speakers selected as the closest speakers from the test speakers, as in the example, we would randomly select approximately 28.6s for each of these speakers.
+For example, for an adaptation set of 200s, if we have 7 unique speakers selected as example, we would randomly select approximately 28.6s for each of these speakers.
 We adopt this approach in an attempt to diversify and balance the speech samples selected from all the speakers in the unique speakers set.
-This approach uses the pre-trained models trained with all the train set, personalizing the models with the adaptation set.
+This approach uses the pre-trained models built with all the train set, personalizing the models with the adaptation set.
 Oversampling approach: A speaker in the train set may be in the list of the closest speakers for more than one speaker in the test set.
 The oversampling approach assumes that these samples are more relevant during the adaptation process.
 If a speaker is selected C times (i.e., the speaker is one of the closest speakers for C speakers in the test set), the oversampling method will create C copies of his/her sentences before randomly drawing the samples.
 This process is illustrated in Figure 3(b) were speakers 2, 7 and 120 in the train set are copied twice.
 Therefore, more samples from these speakers will appear in the adaptation set.
 We form the adaptation set with a balance approach, choosing approximately the same amount of data from the selected speakers.
 In the example from Figure 3(b), we would select 20 second for each of the 10 sets for an adaptation set of 200s.
 Sentences can even be repeated on the adaptation set.
 This approach also fine-tunes the pre-trained model using speech samples from the oversampled adaptation set.